 As a committed record collector there are few greater feelings than discovering an amazing band the masses don’t know about.
-You can’t help but succumb to a sense of triumph.
-These guys are fantastic, and nine out of ten people have no idea!
+You can’t help but succumb to a sense of triumph, a feeling of: These guys are fantastic and nine out of ten people have no idea!

-My music collection is home to a number of great finds.
-The permanently under-the-radar Art Brut and The Bees.
-The brilliant but incurably underground Richard Hawley and the universally ignored The Webb Brothers.
+My music collection is home to a number of great finds, such as the universally ignored Webb Brothers, the permanently under-the-radar Art Brut, the ridiculously underrated The Bees and the brilliant but incurably underground Richard Hawley.

 Then there’s the Belgian alt-rock outfit dEUS.
 In 2005 I was living in Leuven, a university town outside Brussels.
-Having moved into a new apartment I quickly befriended Vicky and Steven, a young Belgian couple who lived a few floors down.
-Bonding over music and movies they were keen to introduce me to some of their nation’s talents.
+Having moved into a new apartment, I quickly befriended Vicky and Steven, a young Belgian couple who lived a few floors down.
+Bonding over music and movies, they were keen to introduce me to some of their nation’s talents and I certainly got the grand tour.

 I drank it all in, consuming great records by the likes of Soulwax, Hooverphonic and Admiral Freebee.
-But it was dEUS’ album The Ideal Crash that really grabbed me with that electrifying hairs on the back of my neck sensation!
-Bursting with sharp spirited slabs of progressive indie rock and deep emotive ballads, it immediately stood out as a watermark in what is a hugely overcrowded genre.
+But it was dEUS’ album The Ideal Crash that really grabbed me by the balls with that electrifying hairs on the back of my neck sensation.
+Bursting with sharp spirited slabs of progressive indie rock and deep emotive ballads, it immediately stood out as a landmark in what is a hugely overcrowded genre.

 The album’s bristling energy kicks in immediately with the distorted guitars of Put the Freaks up Front.
 As with much of the record the narrative channels the dark complexities of love and lust. ‘‘So you’re suffering.
 I know it hurts a lot if it’s the first time’’ snarls enigmatic singer Tom Barman.